Generative AI at Work: Main Results

 To further explore how AI assistance impacts newer workers, we examine how worker productivity evolves on the job.\footnote{We avoid the term ``learning curve'' because we cannot distinguish if workers are learning or merely following recommendations.} In Figure \ref{fig:learning_bycohort}, we plot productivity variables by agent tenure for three distinct groups: agents who never receive access to the AI model (``never treated''), those who have access from the time they join the firm (``always treated''), and those who receive access in their fifth month with the firm (``treated 5 mo.'').

-We see that all agents begin with around 2.0 resolutions per hour.
-Workers who are never treated slowly improve their productivity with experience, reaching approximately 2.5 resolutions 8 to 10 months later.
-In contrast, workers who begin with access to AI assistance rapidly increase their productivity to 2.5 resolutions only two months in.
-Furthermore, they continue to improve at a rapid rate until they are resolving more than 3 calls an hour after five months of tenure.\footnote{Our sample ends here because we have very few observations more than five months after treatment.} Comparing just these two groups suggests that access to AI recommendations helps workers move more quickly down the experience curve.
+We see that all agents begin around 1.8 resolutions per hour.
+Never-treated workers (long dashed blue line) slowly improve their productivity with experience, reaching approximately 2.5 resolutions per hour 8 to 10 months later.
+In contrast, workers who always have access to AI assistance (short dashed red line) increase their productivity to 2.5 resolutions per hour after only two months and continue to improve until they are resolving more than 3 chats per hour after five months of tenure.\footnote{Our sample ends here because we have very few observations more than five months after treatment.} Comparing just these two groups suggests that access to AI recommendations helps workers move more quickly down the experience curve and reduces ramp-up time.

-The final line in Panel A tracks workers who begin their tenure with the firm without access to AI assistance, but who receive access after five months on the job.
-These workers improve slowly in the same way as never-treated workers for the first five months of their tenure.
-Starting in month five, however, these workers gain access and we see their productivity rapidly increase following the same trajectory as the always-treated agents.
+The final group in Panel A tracks workers who begin their tenure without access to AI assistance but who receive access after five months on the job (solid green line).
+These workers initially improve at the same rate as never-treated workers, but after gaining AI access in month 5, their productivity begins to more rapidly increase, following the same trajectory as the always-treated agents.
+These findings demonstrate that AI assistance not only accelerates ramp-up for new workers, but also improves the rate at which even experienced workers improve in their roles.

 In Appendix Figure \ref{afig:learning_bycohort}, we plot these curves for other outcomes.
 We see clear evidence that the experience curve for always-treated agents is steeper for handle time, chats per hour, and resolution rates (Panels A through C).
 Panel D follows a similar but noisier pattern for customer satisfaction.

-Taken together, these results indicate that access to AI helps new agents move more quickly down the experience curve.
-Across many of the outcomes in Figure \ref{fig:learning_bycohort}, agents with two months of tenure and access to AI assistance perform as well as or better than agents with more than six months of tenure who do not have access.
+Across many of the outcomes we examine, agents with two months of tenure and access to AI assistance perform as well as or better than agents with more than six months of tenure who do not have access.
+AI assistance alters the relationship between on-the-job productivity and time, with potential implications for how firms might value prior experience, or approach training and worker development.